socialvibe/truex-ctv-web-reference-app/platforms/PS5/README.md

-# Skyline on PS5
+# PS5 Deployment

 https://p.siedev.net

 ### PS5 Builds
-Follow these steps to build the Skyline PS5 Launcher:
+Follow these steps to build the TruexRefApp PS5 Launcher:

 0. Setup the environment to create the installer:
     - ensure the latest PS5 SDK is installed using the [Playstation SDK manager](https://p.siedev.net/sdk-manager/download/)